anastass/bootstrap-tutorial/public_html/README.md

 - modal.html (modal window)
 - carousel.html (carousel window)

+Code based on _Bootstrap: Adding Interactivity to Your Site_ with Jen Kramer (Lynda.com)

+- thumbnails.html (Creating a Thumbnail Gallery with Modal Pop-ups)

 Tip:
 - Use [Modernizr](http://modernizr.com/) to make you HTML code backword compatible.
 - Use [Emmet](http://emmet.io/) to reduce typing.